anttisalonen/progbook/rst/redis_ajax_glue.rst

 * If you need to purge the database, call r.flushdb().
 This will erase all data in the database.
 * You may want to write a small script or a URL handler to check the contents of the database to ensure you're adding the correct data.
 You may alternatively want to use the Redis command line interface for this.

 We should now be able to store something resembling a high score list in a database, but we're still lacking the possibility for the user to enter his or her name, configuring the maximum number the computer thinks of and understanding how exactly turn the contents of a key in a database to a correctly sorted high score list.
-This will be the scope for the next chapters.
+This will be the scope for the next sections.